 The Certificate of Science is designed for students who wish to transfer credits into a science-related program at a Canadian university.
 Students can either complete the Certificate of Science, or match their course selections to meet the requirements of the program of their choice.

-Many of the courses in the Science program are listed in the BCCAT Transfer Guide (at www.bctransferguide.ca)
+Many of the courses in the Science program are listed in the BCCAT Transfer Guide.

 With a career in Science, you may specialize in: